miesi/nsrrsetd/README.md

     @Argument(alias = "hp", description = "http port (default 8989)")
     private static int httpPort = 8989;
 ```

+If you don't trust `ns-anyslv.ui-dns.com` you can use the `iad.xfr.dns.icann.org` as AXFR Source.
+See also icann.org website.
+`iad.xfr.dns.icann.org` has a low transferlimit per IP and minute.

 ## "API" continued
 /statistics